ResearchObject/ro-crate/docs/1.1-DRAFT/provenance.md

 ## Recording changes to RO-Crates

-To record an action which changes the DataSet's metadata, or changes its state in a publication or other workflow, a [CreateAction] or [UpdateAction] SHOULD be associated with a _Data Entity_.
+To record an action which changes an entity's metadata, or changes its state in a publication or other workflow, a [CreateAction] or [UpdateAction] SHOULD be associated with a [Data Entity](data-entities.md) or, for the RO-Crate itself, with the [root data entity](root-data-entity.md).

-A curation Action MUST have at least one [object] which associates it with either the DataSet or one of its components.
+A curation Action MUST have at least one [object] which associates it with either the root data entity `Dataset` or one of its components.

 An Action which creates new _Data entities_ - for example, the creation of a new metadata file - SHOULD have these as [result]s.